 Danish law guarantees employees 30 days of annual leave per year worked, prorated at 2.5 days per month worked between May 2 and April 30.
-Under the now-common 5-day workweek, this translates to 25 workdays of paid leave.
 Employees may take their annual leave during the year after it is earned, and may not carry it over from one year to the next.
 In their first year of employment, they may still take the normal amount of annual leave, but the law does not require employers to pay them during this leave.
 Of their total allotted annual leave, employees must take 15 days between May 2 and September 30, although contracts may waive this norm.
-Finally, employees are guaranteed bonus pay of 100 percent for work on any of nine public holidays: New Year's Day, Maundy Thursday, Good Friday, Easter Monday, Common Prayer Day (the fourth Friday after
+Finally, employees are guaranteed bonus pay of 100 percent for work on any of nine public holidays: New Year's Day, Maundy Thursday, Good Friday, Easter Monday, Common Prayer Day (the fourth Friday after Easter), Ascension Day, Constitution Day (June 5, from noon), Whit Monday (50 days after Easter), Christmas, and December 26.